Historic Quaker Houses of Philadelphia

 Built in 1805

 Above: The Wister house was built in 1805 by James Matthews.
-John Wister purchased the house in1812.
-He was a wealthy dry goods merchant in Philadelphia.
-A statue of John Wister stands to the right of the entrance.
-It was erected by his grandson, Jones Wister.
+Quaker merchant John Wister purchased the house in 1812.
+He was a wealthy dry goods merchant based in Philadelphia.
+A statue of this John Wister stands to the right of the entry.
+The statue was commissioned by his grandson, Jones Wister.
 The City of Philadelphia purchased the house in 1892.

 The house eventually was home to the Germantown Branch of the Free Library, and later was home to the Site and Relic Society (Germantown Historical Society).